 I’ve been a little quiet here about my thoughts and the interworkings of my girl brain* lately.

-I’ve been more likely to write guides and show you pretty pictures and tell you how amazing that last beach I saw was, (and it was!), but that’s not the point of today’s post.
+I’ve been more likely to write guides, show you pretty pictures, and tell you how amazing that last beach I saw was (and it was!), but that’s not the point of today’s post.

 Today I feel weird.

-In a happier time a few months ago while I was laying under a mosquito net in a bamboo hut in Mozambique, A nomadic friend of mine was suffering from it and he asked me if I ever feel incomplete or wonder what it’s all for.
+In a happier time a few months ago while I was lying under a mosquito net in a bamboo hut in Mozambique, a nomadic friend of mine was suffering from it and he asked me if I ever feel incomplete or wonder what it’s all for.
 He asked the same questions I’d asked myself before and am asking again now:

 Is it just another pretty sunset, sandy beach, mountain peak, or valley in between?
 Was he just spinning his wheels?

 He’d become desensitized to the beauty of the adventure because the loneliness outweighed it all.
 I knew those feelings all too well.

 Yet at the time that he asked me that, I was happy as a clam (side note: Where does that saying even come from?
 Are clams particularly happy?), and while I felt badly for him, I was so grateful in that moment that it wasn’t I who was suffering.

 I know, I’m a real great friend, right?
 Good job on the solidarity, Kris!

 I’d arrived at this happy place in a roundabout kind of way.
 It occurred after a heartbreak over the summer.